Acts 8

 Acts 8 is the eighth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-It records the burial of Stephen, the beginnings of Christian persecution, and the spread of the Gospel of Jesus Christ to the people of Samaria and Meroe.
+It records the burial of Stephen, the beginnings of Christian persecution, the spread of the Gospel of Jesus Christ to the people of Samaria and the conversion of an Ethiopian official.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Parts of this chapter (verses 5-13 and 26-40) may have been drawn from an earlier "Philip cycle of stories" used by Luke in assembling his material.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 40 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: